 You don’t need to do anything fancy.
 In fact, simple designs usually work better for business proposals.

-Having said that, if you have a designer on your team or an eye for design yourself, then it’s well worth putting in the effort to create an enticing cover design.
+If you have a designer on your team or an eye for design yourself, then it’s well worth putting in the effort to create an enticing cover design for your next business proposal.

 Not creative?
 Not to worry.